julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 It's highly unlikely that you will get it right on the first try so make sure you will be able to improve it on next iterations.

 Use feature toggles to architecture your app in an extensible way.

+### Real life example of the disastrous consequences of the keep it simple stupid principle

+The Therac-25, a radiation therapy machine used in the 1980s for cancer treatment, was involved in at least six accidents between 1985 and 1987, in which patients were given massive overdoses of radiation.
+Three of these accidents resulted in the death of the patient, and the other three caused serious injury.

+Due to a focus on simplicity and reusing software from a previous model, it had a software flaw that caused severe radiation overdoses in several patients.

+The engineers adopted a "keep it simple" approach and reused software components from an earlier version of the machine.

+This decision overlooked potential issues arising from the different operational modes of the new machine.

+As a result, a race condition occurred in the software.
+When operators quickly input commands, the machine could deliver radiation doses that were orders of magnitude higher than prescribed.

+The Therac-25 accidents are a prime example of the dangers of oversimplification.
+The engineers focused on reusing existing software components to save time and effort, but this led to a critical flaw in the system.

 ### For example